 “The original was Campari rather than Aperol,” Ross admits, and it likely first appeared on the Violet Hour menu as such.
 But it was later revised to Aperol, and that’s now officially the right ingredient for the drink.
 Bourbon, however, was always a non-negotiable component.

-“That .75-ounce of bourbon,” Ross recalls.
+“That .75-ounce of bourbon,” says Ross.
 “To be sure, I tried it with every type of spirit—rye, applejack, brandy—to really make sure that bourbon was the right fit.
 And it was.”

-Meanwhile, the drink was named for a song by M.I.A., “Paper Planes,” then newly-released (“a spectacular track,” Ross enthuses.
+Meanwhile, the drink was named for a song by M.I.A., “Paper Planes,” then newly released (“a spectacular track,” says Ross.
 “I was listening to it all the time when I was creating the drink.”).
-But the name of the cocktail only houses one lone aircraft: The Paper Plane.
+But the name of the cocktail only houses one lone aircraft.

 Although this drink is almost impossible to screw up, Ross offers a couple of tips for making an Attaboy-worthy Paper Plane.
-Although he doesn’t have a preferred bourbon for the drink, he does suggest using a slightly higher-proof bourbon—43-percent to 46-percent ABV—to “add a bit of body.”
+Although he doesn’t have a preferred bourbon for the drink, he does suggest using a slightly higher-proof bourbon—43% to 46% ABV—to “add a bit of body.”

-Another tip: Don’t over-shake the drink.
-“You don’t want to over-dilute it or make it watery, but you still want it very cold,” he advises.
+Another tip: Don’t overshake the drink.
+“You don’t want to overdilute it or make it watery, but you still want it very cold,” he says.
 Other than that, “as long as your lemon juice is fresh and all proportions are equal, there’s no secret to making it right.”